ComposableFi/composable-vm/docs/cvm/lowering-routing.md

 Other cases rejected.

+## What is fork join?

+A was split into B and C, and then B and C were moved to be D.

+D must "summed" from 2 amounts must be 2 separate CVM routes branches.

+Run over fork-join tree and product no joins (split rotes).

 ## Solution constraints and questions

 Given CVM program(tree) and Registry data(graph) on chain, solution to provide annotated CVM program with hints on transports and payloads to use on each hop.